 Have you ever felt like not getting out of bed when you wake up in the morning?
 We all know that feeling.
 It’s a signal your body gives you that it doesn’t have sufficient stimulants.
 Matcha tea supplies your body with the right kind of stimulants.
 Having one cup of Matcha before bed can help you wake up with an overall positive feeling.

 Remember too, how important light is for helping you sleep.
 Ideally, use a bluelight filter on your screens in the evening or invest in blue-blocking glasses and try out a natural daylight lamp to wake you up in the mornings.
 The Verilux HappyLight is one of our personal favourites:

 Eliminating waste from your body is absolutely essential.
 Drinking Matcha after dinner ensures that your body could help to get rid of the toxins that have built up throughout the day.

-If you are pregnant, or are breastfeeding, you should limit the intake to -1-2 cups of green tea every day.
-Those with high blood pressure, cardiovascular problems,glaucoma, liver disease, anxiety disorder or anemia should consume only a limited amount of Matcha tea.
+If you are pregnant or are breastfeeding, you should limit the intake to 1-2 cups of green tea every day.
+Those with high blood pressure, cardiovascular problems, glaucoma, liver disease, anxiety disorder or anaemia should consume only a limited amount of Matcha tea.

 If you have a habit of drinking fizzy drinks, coffee or tea before bedtime, you might want to reconsider this and replace the drink with Matcha.
 Not only is it a much healthier beverage, but it has a milder, gentler impact on the body.

-Ultimately, only you can judge the affects and how you feel.
+Ultimately, only you can judge the effects and how you feel.
 Some people can drink an espresso before bed and sleep immediately and soundly.
 Many people, however, can not.